AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md

 If you have shared an object system-wide, or you have shared it with external uses by making it public, you can make it private again by removing the system-wide or public permissions.&nbsp;

-For more information about making an object available system-wide, or publicly, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+For more information about making an object available system-wide, or publicly, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 To make an object private: